HenriqueCSJ/CCFBT/README.md

 Crappy Code for Boring Tasks (CCFBT) is where I put random code for tasks that I am too lazy to do over and over.

 ---
+Title: Crappy Code for Boring Tasks (CCFBT)

 Description:

-Welcome to my humble abode of the unrefined, the Crappy Code for Boring Tasks (CCFBT) repository.
-Imagine an eccentric old attic, filled with quirky scripts that might be less about beauty and more about brute functionality.
-That's the CCFBT ethos.
+Welcome to my quirky corner of the coding world, Crappy Code for Boring Tasks (CCFBT).
+It's a little like a box full of random stuff, cluttered with scripts that have one thing in common – they don't care about looking pretty, only about getting (**MY**) job done.

-I proudly present to you my collection of code - scripts that may overlook modern coding standards, but do so with a rebellious charm.
-They're here for one thing, and one thing only - getting those yawn-inducing tasks done, no frills attached.
+Here at CCFBT, I roll up my sleeves and dig into the mundane and specific tasks that computational chemistry software demands, like parsing and analyzing outputs that are as exciting as watching paint dry.
+These scripts might not be dressed up in the latest coding trends, but they're reliable workhorses, delivering what you need with minimal fuss.

-In this repository, you'll find everything from lackadaisical dipole moment analysis to the most minimalistic 3D vector visualizations.
-Sure, they're not winning any beauty pageants or speed races anytime soon, but they're not trying to.
-They're the reliable workhorses, plodding along to get you to your destination.
+You'll find everything from rudimentary parsers to unassuming visualization tools.
+They won't be winning any awards for elegance or efficiency, but they're not trying to.
+They're here to do their job, nothing more.

-So, if you're looking for a laugh, a lesson in what not to do, or a tool to tackle a very specific task, you've come to the right place.
-My CCFBT repository - it's not pretty, it's not stylish, but boy, does it get the job done!
+So, whether you're a computational chemist tired of sifting through tedious data, a coding connoisseur looking for a laugh, or a programming newbie wanting to see what not to do, step into my CCFBT repository.
+It's not pretty, it's not sophisticated, but it gets the job done.

-Remember, when all you want is to get your boring tasks done, let my crappy code do the heavy lifting.
-There's beauty in simplicity, even if it's a little rough around the edges!
+When it comes to dealing with the boring stuff in computational chemistry, let my crappy code do the work.
+Remember, there's a certain beauty in code that gets things done, even if it isn't the belle of the ball!